The Nineteenth Annual Convention of the Media Ecology Association

 With this as context, we invite paper and panel proposals that address one or more of the three core themes.
 Although we encourage submissions that touch upon, or align with, the convention theme, papers, abstracts, and panel proposal submissions from all areas of Media Ecology are welcome.
 A maximum of two submissions per author will be accepted.
 Authors who wish their papers to be considered for the Top Paper or Top Student Paper award must indicate this on their submission(s).
 The top papers will be published in Explorations in Media Ecology.
 All submissions will be acknowledged.
 The language of the convention is English.

 Please note that paper and panel proposals do not need to be related to the overall conference theme.

-Please submit all papers, panels, proposals and questions to the convention chair Paul Grosswiler at <firstname.lastname@example.org>
+Please submit all papers, panels, proposals to the following webpage for the 2018 MEA: https://easychair.org/conferences/?conf=mea2018 Please send questions only to the convention coordinator, Paul Grosswiler, at <email@example.com>

 Guidelines for Submission